void-linux/void-docs/src/installation/guides/arm-devices/index.md

 storage medium](#custom-partition-layout) properly for the device.

-If doing this from a computer with an incompatible archtecture (such as x86_64), install the `qemu-user-static` and `binfmt-support` packages and enable the `binfmt-support` service before installing.
+If doing this from a computer with an incompatible archtecture (such as x86_64), install `binfmt-support`, enable the `binfmt-support` service, and install the relevant QEMU user emulator (like `qemu-user-aarch64` for aarch64 or `qemu-user-arm` for 32-bit ARM) before installing.
+If `binfmt-support` was installed after the QEMU user emulator, use `xbps-reconfigure -f qemu-user-<arch>` to enable the relevant binfmts.

 ## Configuration